 Blanco is a blue-collar town, with 38.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Blanco is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Blanco who work in office and administrative support (25.56%), business and financial occupations (19.73%), and food service (11.21%).

-A relatively large number of people in Blanco telecommute to their jobs.
-Overall, about 14.80% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.80% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Blanco is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Blanco citizens is a little higher than the average for US cities and towns: 21.89% of adults in Blanco have at least a bachelor's degree.
+The population of Blanco overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Blanco, 21.89% have at least a bachelor's degree.

 The per capita income in Blanco in 2022 was $39,657, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,628 for a family of four.
 However, Blanco contains both very wealthy and poor people as well.